TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Skills:** Data Analysis, Python, Math & Statistics, cadCAD, and/or tokenSPICE most welcome, but not mandatory
 **Format:** online/live

 **Registration:** Registrations are closed now - we've selected all community researchers for this program.
-All work sessions are open for anyone interested - join our Discord to follow the discussion: https://discord.gg/MQngXPct.
+All work sessions are open for anyone interested - [join our Discord](https://discord.gg/ywNHXzNBfk) to follow the discussion!

 ## RAI Workshop - Modeling the Money God